DarrenOfficial/lavalink-replit/readme.md

 ### make sure you remove `https://` and always connect with the port 443

 ## Ignore authentication fail from 172.X.X.X
-It is normal, especially when you ping it with uptimerobot or freshworks. tho it might show multiple times when you refresh the repl.it window
+It's normal, especially when you ping it with uptimerobot or freshworks. it might show multiple times when you refresh the repl.it window.

 ![](https://cdn.discordapp.com/attachments/855346696590589976/947185882056777818/unknown.png)

 Example `bot config`